Christmas in Barcelona by JetSettingFools.com

 The Barcelona New Year celebration occurs in Placa d’Espanya and along Avinguda de la Reina Maria Cristina that leads south to the Magic Fountain.
 The event is highlighted by live performances, musical acts and a firework display.

 At midnight, it is custom to eat 12 grapes and drink cava wine to celebrate.
-Barcelona Clubs will then fling open the doors until dawn to ring in the New Year.
+Barcelona clubs will then fling open the doors until dawn to ring in the New Year.

 Three Kings Parade – 5 and 6 January